 Do you remember the time when you could pack a bag and take a road trip, or even just decide to move away and start fresh, without a second thought?
 Yeah, those days are long gone!
 Now a major move means a lot of stress, sleepless nights and careful planning.
 Having kids is wonderful, but moving them across the country will likely not make it to your list of top 10 favorite moments.
-It does not have to be a catastrophe though.
-Simply put as much thought into planning your move as you do comparing your list of best moving companies!
+It does not have to be a catastrophe, though.
+Simply put as much thought into planning your move as you do when comparing your list of best moving companies!
 (Hint – Comparing moving companies through Unpakt is easy as 1-2-3).
 Here are some great tips for moving with children to help you move cross-country with your family without pulling your remaining hair out:

 Prepare Children for Moving

 The first question you need to ask yourself is how to prepare children for a move on an emotional level.
 Moving is a major life change and as such it can be ridden with anxiety and insecurity.
 Talk to your kids in a candid, age-appropriate manner.
 Tell them about the reasons you are relocating and explain in detail what is going to happen and how the moving process will unfold.
 Younger children will not necessarily be able to comprehend what moving means but knowing what lies ahead will help them feel less anxious about it.
 One clever mom suggests hosting a goodbye party to allow the children to say goodbye to their most cherished friends and neighbors, which is a wonderful way to turn an emotional hurdle into a joyful celebration.
 Check out her blog post for some more bright ideas.